 The Movement Intelligence program in Bones for Life is available for continuing education hours through NCBTMB provider Foundation for Movement Intelligence.
 You may take this training by simply taking weekly classes for 12 weeks followed by a 2-hour workshop.
 For those who are interested in pursuing this Feldenkrais Method-based program further, this is the first step toward the teacher-in-training program.
 If there is sufficient interest in the certification program, the training manuals and the first round of training in all 90 basic level processes will be made available.

 The Sounder Sleep System exploits the two fundamental, opposing principles of the human nervous system, excitation and inhibition, to produce its inhibitory sleep-inducing effects.
 The core principle of the Sounder Sleep System is that we can use small, slow, gentle bodily movements to initiate and amplify this inhibitory process, at will.
 The result is natural, restful sleep whenever we need it.

 Long-time Feldenkrais practitioner, Michael Krugman, took some of the gentler practices from Feldenkrais Method, meditation and yoga and developed this program.
 The practice includes “Day-tamers” that are meant to bring down the overall tone of the nervous system during daytime activities as well as “Night-tamers” that are meant to lull the person to sleep when they go to bed at night as well as when they wake up during the night.
 Day-tamers are generally done seated in a chair while night-tamers are lying down.

-Offered as weekly classes, this workshop provides information needed to effectlvely do the practices on your own.
+Offered as weekly classes or a 1 or 2 weekend workshop, information is provided to effectively do the practices on your own.
 A 48-minute "intro" class is available on YouTube.
-Click the button below to view the video.
+Click the button above to view the video.